ghc/ghc/docs/users_guide/exts/pragmas.rst

           import A (g)

-   If the :ghc-flag: `-Wincomplete-export-warnings` is on, such occurences are warned about.
+   If the :ghc-flag: `-Wincomplete-export-warnings` is on, such occurrences are warned about.

    Moreover, all warning declarations of a specific name have to be warned with the same pragma and message: ::